 “Now, it has morphed a bit into Jews are kidnapping children to steal their organs,” she says.
 “It’s not a disease that was cured when Hitler died.
 It’s a chronic disease.
 As long as people are being taught in schools that Jews are horrible people and responsible for everything bad in their lives, it will persist.”

 Rosenthal notes that “The Protocols of the Elders of Zion,” an anti-Semitic tract, is a best-selling book in Saudi Arabia and even in Japan.

-As one example of Rosenthal’s State Department work, she participated in a visit to the Dachau concentration camp in Poland and to the Auschwitz camp in Germany last August by a group of leading rabbis and imams.
+As one example of Rosenthal’s State Department work, she participated in a visit to the Dachau concentration camp in Germany and to the Auschwitz camp in Poland last August by a group of leading rabbis and imams.

 The trip was put together by Suhail Khan, a Muslim who is a former White House aide to George W. Bush, and Marshall Breger, an orthodox Jew who is a professor at Catholic University of America and was President Reagan’s liaison to the Jewish community.
 A board member of the American Conservative Union, Khan is with the Institute for Global Engagement.